Wahe3bru/100-days-of-code/R2-log.md

 ---
 ### Day 4: April 28, Saturday

-**Today's Progress**: Chapter 2 of Intro to ML with Python.Supervised Machine Learning section. went over k-nearest neighbours and Linear Models.
+**Today's Progress**: Chapter 2 of _Intro to ML with Python_.Supervised Machine Learning section. went over k-nearest neighbours and Linear Models.

 **Thoughts**: I will start a notebook with a summary of each algorith, the benefits and when to use. as well as sample code and pipelines.